 Looking ahead, Lin Heung House plans to invite Thai women to their programme as tutors of making Thai herbal compress balls and herbal tea.
 Max and Johnny are committed to advancing what they do best: connecting lives and communities with scent.

-- The SIE Fund is funding the prototype project of Lin Heung House.
+- The SIE Fund had provided funding support to the prototype project of Lin Heung House.
 More details can be found here.

 Scope of Services